Monitoring Rules: Best practices for setting up alerts

 - You can also specify hosts by name, FQDN/IP, or tag by entering a corresponding string (the * wildcard is allowed).

-- In the “and check type is” field, set whether the rule should be applied for Any, Service Checks, Web Site checks, or Agent.
+- In the “Check Type” field, set whether the rule should be applied for Any, Service Checks, Web Site checks, or Agent.

 - Set the processing mode of the rule: